Changing the Use of a Building

 When considering a change in the use of a building, from a zoning perspective, one must consider the following steps:

 - Check the zoning map and city records to determine the zoning of a property or building.

 - Does the planned new use meet the requirements of the zoning ordinance?
 Some major areas to consider are parking, building distance from property lines, lot width, lot area, and architectural design.
 Are changes needed to meet today's zoning standards?

 - Make an appointment to talk to the Planning staff about your plans.
 Bring accurate plans and property dimensions.

 - What is the current or most recent use of this building or property?
 Was this use a "legal" use of the property?

 - What is the planned use of this building or property?

-The Building Code deals with the structure and what it is used for and looks at aspects of fire safety, exits, and accessibility among other things.
-To fully evaluate a planned use, the city staff will need to understand exactly what a particular building will be used for.
+The Building Code deals with the structure and its use.
+It looks at aspects of fire safety, exits, and accessibility, among other things.
+To fully evaluate a planned use, the city staff will need to understand the proposed use of the building.
 In this way, you can receive the most accurate code review and plan your project.
-The following information will be needed for a typical project, the more complete the information, the more we can help.
+The following information will be needed for a typical project, the more complete the information, the more we can help:

 - What do you want to do in the building?
 How many people will be involved?
 Will anyone else be using the building or part of it for something else?
 Will anyone be sleeping in the building?

 - What is the building built out of?
 What are the walls made of?
 What are the floor and roof structures made of?